MRtrix3/mrtrix3/docs/reference/commands/mtbin.rst

 -  **-value number** specify the value to which the summed tissue compartments will be to (Default: sqrt(1/(4*pi) = 0.282)

 -  **-bias image** output the estimated bias field

+-  **-independent** intensity normalise each tissue type independently

+-  **-maxiter number** set the maximum number of iterations.
+Default(100).
+It will stop before the max iterations if convergence is detected

+-  **-check image** check the automatically computed mask

 Standard options
 ^^^^^^^^^^^^^^^^